ACHIYANT/Image-Rotation/README.md

 	Now click on “signing and capabilities” option and under “Hardened runtime” just check the “Disable library validation” option.

-	Now move to “main.cpp “from your left pane under your project name and copy the program given in this repository.
+	Now move to “main.cpp “from your left pane under your project name and copy the program given uder **imagerotation.cpp** in this repository.

 	Congrats!
 After so many steps you are done now.
 Click on build and try it.

  **If you need video tutorial for use of open cv C++ with XCode then go through with this video tutorial :- https://www.youtube.com/watch?v=DnQoPaYGFzw&feature=youtu.be&ab_channel=JaydeepGubba

-Video credit goes to original creator.
+**Video credit goes to original creator.

 ## Window User